vmware-archive/kube-prod-runtime/docs/components.md

 #### Configuration reloading

 Inside a Prometheus pod there is a container named `configmap-reload` that watches for updates to the Kubernetes ConfigMap that describes the Prometheus configuration.
-When this Kubernetes ConfigMap is updated, `configmap-relaoder` will issue the following HTTP request to Prometheus, which cause a configuration reload: `http://localhost:9090/-/reload`.
+When this Kubernetes ConfigMap is updated, `configmap-reloader` will issue the following HTTP request to Prometheus, which cause a configuration reload: `http://localhost:9090/-/reload`.

 #### Networking